confluentinc/ksql/docs/concepts/ksql-architecture.rst

 In embedded mode you can:

-* Embed directly in your Java application
+* Embed your KSQL statements and queries directly in your Java application
 * Generate and execute KSQL queries through the Java API
 * Version-control your queries and transformations as code
-* All KSQL server instances share the processing load for your KSQL application
+* Distribute the processing load for your KSQL application across all KSQL server instances
 * Scale up and down without restarting your application

 In embedded mode, you deploy a JVM-based application by using the application